bbfrederick/picachooser/CONTRIBUTING.md

 Try to keep the changes focused.
 We've found that working on a [new branch][link_branches] makes it easier to keep your changes targeted.

-When you're creating your pull request, please make sure to review the rapidtide [style conventions][link_styleguide].
+When you're creating your pull request, please make sure to review the picachooser [style conventions][link_styleguide].

 **4. Submit a [pull request][link_pullrequest].**